Metropolitan Tabernacle: History

 During Spurgeon's ministry, it was decided that the church should move permanently to larger premises.
 The location chosen was at Elephant and Castle, a prominent position near the River Thames in South London, partly because it was thought to be the site of the burning of the Southwark Martyrs.
 The building, with a 6,000-seat auditorium, designed by William Willmer Pocock, was finished in 1861 and dedicated on 18 March.
 In 1881, the church had 5,500 members.

-Spurgeon also founded a college for preachers and church workers (now Spurgeon's College), and orphanages for girls and boys, and wrote many Christian books which are still in print today.
+Spurgeon also founded a college for preachers and church workers (now Spurgeon's College), and orphanages for girls and boys.